jukkamic/flasksarjis/README.md

 python -m flask run --host=localhost --port=8000
 ```

-(Optional: Set the environment variable FLASK_ENV for development or production environment)
+(Optional: Set the environment variable FLASK_ENV for development or production profile)

 ## Build the UI for localhost